The Gauss map for bielliptic Prym varieties: The boundary of Egt

 \subsection{Preliminaries}

 First, let us recall some generalities about coverings of nodal curves.
 Let $C$ be a complete connected nodal curve.
 Its arithmetic genus is defined by

 From now on, we will always mean the arithmetic genus when we talk about the genus of a nodal curve.
 Let $\omega_C$ be its dualizing sheaf, which is a line bundle of total degree $2g-2$ \cite[Chapter 10]{arbarello2}.
-Let $\alpha:N\to C$ be the normalization.
-Let $q\in C$ be a singular point and $p_1,p_2\in N$ be its preimages by $\alpha$.
+Let $\beta:N\to C$ denote the normalization.
+Let $q\in C$ be a singular point and $p_1,p_2\in N$ be its preimage by $\beta$.
 Then locally near $q$, $\omega_C$ is the sheaf of $1$-forms $\omega$ on $N$, regular except possibly at $p_1$ and $p_2$, verifying

 Let $\tilde{C}$ be a complete connected nodal curve of genus $g+m$, and $\pi:\tilde{C}\to C$ be a double cover, corresponding to an involution $\sigma:\tilde{C}\to \tilde{C}$.
 Necessarily $\Sing(C)\subset \pi(\Sing(\tilde{C}))$.
 At a singular point of $p\in\tilde{C}$, the involution $\sigma$ is of one of three types (see \cite{Beauville1977}): \begin{enumerate}[1)] \item The involution does not fix $p$, thus it exchanges $p$ with another singular point $p'\in \tilde{C}$.
 Then $\pi$ is étale at $p$ and $C$ is singular at $q=\pi(p)$. \item The involution fixes $p$ and exchanges both branches.
 Then we can identify $\hat{\BO}_{\tilde{C},p}=\CC[[x,y]]/(xy)$ such that